 Tell me about the output tolerant function.

-The specification of the allowable output voltage is described in the output voltage of recommended operating conditions.
-When input/output specification is 0 - VCC, voltage that exceeds VCC cannot be applied because the circuit has a diode (without tolerant function).
+The allowable output voltage specification is shown in the Output Voltage section of the Recommended Operating Conditions table.
+When input/output voltage range is 0 - Vcc, voltage in excess of Vcc must not be applied because the circuit has a diode (no output-tolerant function).